-Students will read and interpret complex legal writing (legal authority) including federal and state judicial decisions, federal and state statutes and federal and state administrative law (rules and regulations).
-Students will be required to apply that reading in answering assignment questions, drafting, and applying that content.
-Students will be presented with real-life legal situations for which they will conduct research to find applicable legal authority.
+Students will read and interpret complex legal writing (legal authority) including federal and state judicial decisions, federal and state statutes, and federal and state administrative law (rules and regulations).
+Students will be required to apply that

 A primary premise of our legal system is fairness and due process to all, which include laws that are intended to protect and provide opportunity to a variety of American populations and cohorts.
 Students will be learn to access and apply the legal authority which includes civil rights laws, voting rights laws, hate crime laws and the Americans with Disabilities Act (ADA) among many other statutory provisions designed to increase equity in our society.